Committees serve four important functions in PENS:

 - Explore and develop new programs and products in response to Board changes

-Currently PENS has three standing committees: Conference Planning, Education, and Research
+Currently PENS has three standing committees and two task forces: Conference Planning, Education, Research, Membership Task Force and Advocacy Task Force

 - The Conference Planning Committee plans the program for the annual PENS conference, including speakers, content, and optional events.